danvk/aoc2024/README.md

 I don't think Elixir has a built-in Heap module, which will make implementing A* hard.

 I don't think I like putting destructuring patterns in function signatures.
 It feels like it exposes some of the implementation and prevents you from giving the parameters meaningful names.

+A* search always feels like a bit of a miracle when it works.
+But after many years of AoC, I feel pretty confident about implementing it!